Once you’ve bought your Ring device, how can you make sure you’re getting the most out of your extra layer of security?

 2. Make it clear you’re protected by Ring

 Make sure your Ring device is visible, so guests know they are being captured on video.
 In all Ring device packages, you’ll find a free Ring sticker to put on your door or window.
 Once your Ring device is installed, fix a sticker nearby to let guests know they’re on camera.
 This way, all visitors - wanted or unwanted - will know that your home is protected by a Ring device that captures both video and audio.

 If the sticker is too small for your larger property, or you’re looking for a more prominent way to notify guests of your home security system, add a Ring Solar Security Sign to the outside of your house.
 Day or night, your solar-powered sign will let visitors know that your home is under audio/video surveillance by a Ring device - and will help to warn any unwelcome intruders before they get to the front door.

 3. Respect your neighbors and your local laws

 Now that you’ve positioned your device on your property, ensure you’re respecting your neighbors and that you comply with any applicable laws when you use your Ring device – avoiding public spaces and neighboring properties if necessary.

 Did you know that, within your Ring app, you can control the areas you want your Ring device to cover?
 Use motion zones and sensitivity features to focus on the areas that matter.
-New Privacy Zones and Audio Toggle on Ring Peephole Cam can also help with this.
+New Privacy Zones and an Audio Toggle can also help with this.

 With select devices, draw out a specific space (for example, your front yard or driveway) within your camera’s field of view to ignore everything else outside of that area.
 By defining motion zones that exclude your neighbor’s property or public areas, such as public pavements and roads, not only can you focus your notifications on the things that matter, but you can take steps towards only recording when events take place on your own property.